StephenWeiXu/PredictYourCarBrand/README.md

 	<li><b>Run SVM Prediction Model</b><br/>
 	To run the SVM prediction model, you should make sure that you have installed the scikit-learn package in your computer.
 Then go to the folder “SVM”, and run the program by typing:
 	<i>python Model_SVM.py</i> in your terminal, and the code will  the system accuracy, classification report and confusion matrix in the terminal. <br/><br/>
-	<i>Note: To speed up the classification process, we have stored the trained model into the folder “svm_model”, and the Model_SVM.py will only read the saved model and do the test process here.</i>
+	<i><b>Note:</b> To speed up the classification process, we have stored the trained model into the folder “svm_model”, and the Model_SVM.py will only read the saved model and do the test process here.</i>
 	Still, if you want to run the whole training process and test process, there are two tips needed to be noticed:<br/><br/>
 	Because training model needs long time (about 20 minutes), we have save our trained models in the folder ‘svm_model’, hence make sure ‘svm_model’ in the same directory with ‘Model_SVM.py’.
 And by default,  the ‘Model_SVM.py’  applies the trained models in the ‘svm_model’ folder.
 If you want to training the model by yourself, you should change the code in ‘Model_SVM.py’ (there is instruction to tell you how to change the code in ‘Model_SVM.py’ to training the model ).<br/><br/>
 	The ‘twokenize.py’ is the tokenizer from CMU.
 By default, we apply the tokenizer from sklearn rather than CMU Tweets tokenizer.
 If you want to apply the CMU Tweets tokenizer, you should change the code in ‘Model_SVM.py’ (there is instruction to tell you how to change the code in ‘Model_SVM.py’ to apply the CMU tokenizer ).